dbetchkal/stringtranscribe/README.md

 ## A note on the color scheme

-Throughout this module I use a color scheme that utilizes the agreement between the chromatic scale (in music) and the chromatic color wheel (in pigments) - both of which have twelve values.
-The module allows for both [alpha (i.e., letter) notation](https://en.wikipedia.org/wiki/Letter_notation) as well as [integer notation](https://en.wikipedia.org/wiki/Pitch_class#Integer_notation), where "C" = 0.
+Throughout this module I use a color scheme that utilizes the agreement between the chromatic scale in music and the chromatic color wheel in pigments, both of which have twelve values.
+The module allows for use of either [alpha (i.e., letter) notation](https://en.wikipedia.org/wiki/Letter_notation) or [integer notation](https://en.wikipedia.org/wiki/Pitch_class#Integer_notation), where "C" = 0.

 To maximize contrast in the plots, progressive colors of the chromatic color wheel are assigned to progressive notes of [the circle of 5ths](https://en.wikipedia.org/wiki/Circle_of_fifths) - each representing seven steps of the chromatic scale: